ankiitgupta7/ankiitgupta7.github.io/pages/05_gallery.md

 gallery_path: "assets/img/mygallery"
 tags: [Photos, Memoirs]
 ---
-I come from rural India, born and brought up in Jaunpur district of Uttar Pradesh.
+I grew up from rural India, born and brought up in Jaunpur district of Uttar Pradesh.
 And then moved to Calcutta during my high school to prepare better for the IIT-JEE exam.
+The inspiration to go to IIT came from my elder brother who graduated from IIT-BHU when I entered IIT-KGP.

+I like to play outdoor sports though the pandemic turned me into a mild chess addict.
 I am a below average player of Badminton, Tennis but a relatively better swimmer.
-I've been always a passionate writer, usually writing blogs on variety of topics but recently more inclined to poetry after writing my first poetry piece.
+Recently, I have started showing control in Ping-Pong too.
+Some time I think if overthinking were a sport, I’d definitely be a pro there.
+I also enjoy writing poetry, mostly lingering somewhere between melancholy and hope.
 I love deep philosophical discussions on anything related to how human beings and the universe work and interact.
-I am a regular follower of Tennis, Badminton and Cricket.
+Apart from natutal fondness for Cricket, I have been a regular follower of Tennis and Badminton.
 And talking about my idols, I take inspiration from Sundar Pichai [Google CEO / IIT KGP Alumni], Abhijit Banerjee [Indian-American Nobel Laureate] and Rafael Nadal [Tennis Player], given their background.

 Here are some pictures, that explain the above.